fronterior/vscode-biome-monorepo/README.md

 ## Usage

+1. If the official Biome plugin is installed, it should be disabled before using this plugin as there may be conflicts.
-1. Open the monorepo root folder or the parent folder of multiple projects in VSCode.
+2. Open the monorepo root folder or the parent folder of multiple projects in VSCode.
-2. Add Biome-related settings to the configuration file (.vscode/settings.json) of the opened monorepo root folder.
+3. Add Biome-related settings to the configuration file (.vscode/settings.json) of the opened monorepo root folder.
 For detailed information about settings, please refer to the [official documentation](https://biomejs.dev/reference/vscode).

 ```json
 {